How to Recover Ransomware Encrypted Files (4 Ways)

-Ransomware WannaCry has infected more than 200,000 PCs in 150 countries.
-Many variations have been detected and they are more advanced than the original version.
-If unfortunately, your files have been encrypted by ransomware, paying the ransom is not the only option because there are 4 methods that you can recover ransomware encrypted files.
+If unfortunately, your files have been encrypted by ransomware, you may be asked to pay the ransom, please don't do so.
+Since it is not the only option, there are 4 methods that you can try to recover ransomware encrypted files.

-Many computers infected with ransomware WannaCry (also called WannaCrypt, WannaDecrypt) has successfully unlocked encrypted files without paying a dime.
-If you have reboot your computer since the day you got hit by the ransomware.
+Many computers infected with ransomware WannaCry (also called WannaCrypt, WannaDecrypt) have successfully unlocked encrypted files without paying a dime.
+If you have rebooted your computer since the day you got hit by the ransomware.

-You can just download the free ransomware decrypt tool called wanakiwi, which was released recently, and start to decrypt virus encrypted files.
+You can just download the free ransomware decrypt tool called wanakiwi, which was released on 2017, and start to decrypt virus encrypted files.
 It has been tested in Windows XP and 7, and 2003, Vista, and Server 2008(R2).

 Method 2: Recover from shadow copies

-By default, Windows has enabled system protection and it will create restore points in Windows 7 when need be.
+By default, Windows has enabled system protection and it will create restore points in Windows 7 before a big event.
 Windows will create a volume backup containing shadow copies when it takes a restore point.
 It actually creates many shadow copies and you just don’t aware of them.
-Therefore, you recover encrypted file through shadow copies.
+Therefore, you can recover encrypted file through shadow copies.

 You can download a free tool, Shadow Explorer to make the steps easier.